Carl Gugasian: Early life

 Gugasian was born October 12, 1947, in Broomall, Pennsylvania.
 At the age of 15, he was shot while attempting to rob a candy store and was sent to the State Youth Facility in Camp Hill, Pennsylvania (present-day SCI Camp Hill) for eighteen months.
 On his release in 1964, he did not attempt to live a normal life; rather, he took deliberate steps to continue with a life of crime and to excel in it.
 This decision was, in all likelihood, the result of a misunderstanding.
 FBI agent Ray Carr remarks, "He didn’t know that juvenile records get expunged.
 He thought he’d never be able to get a real job."
 However, he did enjoy the art of ballroom dancing and even did it a few times a week.

 In 1971, he was studying for a Bachelor's degree in electrical engineering at Villanova University when he enrolled in the Reserve Officers' Training Corps.
-Following graduation, he served in the US Army at Fort Bragg and received special-forces and tactical weapons training.
+Following graduation, he served in the US Army at Fort Bragg.
 He later returned to college, earning a Master's degree in systems analysis from the University of Pennsylvania, followed by doctoral work in statistics and probability at Pennsylvania State University.
 After graduation, he began to plan out mock bank robberies.
 He planned eight in detail, but hesitated to carry them out.
 Eventually he committed his first robbery in North Carolina in 1973, using a stolen car as his getaway.